qiaoyu-tan/S2GAE/README.md

-# MGAE
+# S2GAE: Self-Supervised Graph Autoencoder

-This is a pytorch and pytorch-geometric based implementation of **Mased Graph Autoencoder: 70% Edges Could Be Reduandant for Graph Learning**.
+This is a pytorch and pytorch-geometric based implementation of **S2GAE: Self-Supervised Graph Autoencoders Are Generalizable Learners with Graph Masking**.

 ## Installation